-Across the school, use of classroom-based teaching assistants delivering the Better Reading Programme has seen an increase in the reading ages of disadvantaged children who took part increase by an average of 23 months.
-This programme has notably better impact on children who are supported by reading at home so letters explaining the programme will include reference to this for the coming academic year.
+Across the school, use of classroom-based teaching assistants delivering the Better Reading Programme has seen an increase in the reading ages of disadvantaged children who took part of an average of 23 months.
+This programme has notably better impact on children who are supported by reading at home so letters explaining the programme have included references to this this year.

-Use of the Pupil Premium budget towards our Visits & Visitors budget to allow for disadvantaged children to have access to real-life experiences in and out of school had a proven impact this year.
+Use of the Pupil Premium budget towards our Visits & Visitors budget to allow for disadvantaged children to have access to real-life experiences in and out of school had a proven impact in 2022.
 At the end of Spring 2022, only 78% of disadvantaged children in Year 6 had achieved the expected standard or better in writing.
 Staff identified that many of the children were struggling as they had limited experiences to be able to write about.
 The staff planned a trip for the year group, funded by school, to Speedwell Cavern at the start of June, which provided the stimulus for a number of pieces of writing for their final portfolios for assessment at the end of the month.
 By the end of Summer 2022, 90% of children had achieved the expected standard or better in writing, with 35% of disadvantaged children making accelerated progress.